MA

 Hybrid machines: fiber + diode in one box

-Some machines (like the xTool F1 Ultra) combine two laser technologies in one chassis: typically fiber for metal and diode for wood/acrylic.
-You switch modes; they don't engrave with both beams at once.
+Fixed hybrids combine two laser technologies in one chassis: typically fiber for metal and diode for wood/acrylic.
+You switch modes in software; both beams do not merge into one super-source.

 What you changeSoftware mode / internal sourcePhysical laser head